Best Voice Recorder for Meetings: Clarity & Features

 Transcription Capabilities

-This feature is a game-changer for meeting efficiency.
+This feature is a major upgrade for meeting efficiency.

 • AI-powered Transcription: Many modern recorders integrate with or offer companion apps that utilize AI to convert speech to text, often with impressive accuracy.
 Some even provide real-time transcription.